SFTtech/openage/doc/reverse_engineering/formations.md

 Dave Pottinger's Articles [1](http://www.gamasutra.com/view/feature/131720/coordinated_unit_movement.php) [2](http://www.gamasutra.com/view/feature/131721/implementing_coordinated_movement.php)

 1. Grouped units have the same speed

+The speed of a formation is determined by its slowest unit.
+This will help the formation to stay together.

 2. Grouped units take the same path

+If there is an obstruction in the units path, the group will stay together to avoid being attacked when separated.

 3. Grouped units arrive at the same time

+When a group is formed, the faster units should decrease their speed for slower units to catch up.

 ## Structure